Kenyan Diagonals: A XC Game Changer

 If you’re looking for a way to spice up your cross-country training and improve your team’s speed, endurance and efficiency, you might want to try an approach used by the world’s best distance runners: Kenyan diagonals.
 This type of interval training involves running at different paces on a grassy field, alternating between fast and slow segments.

 Kenyan diagonals are named after the elite runners from Kenya who use this method to prepare for their races.
 This is a type of fartlek training, which literally means “speed play” in Swedish.
 The idea is to vary your intensity and challenge your body to adapt to different stimuli, rather than running at a steady pace for a long time.
 I often refer to this concept as simply “switching gears.”
+If you’re interested in another fartlek-style session that builds middle-mile fitness, check out Canova Alternations: a high school XC workout for the middle mile.

 The Benefits of Kenyan Diagonals